I have been creating and building objects and imagery all my life - what for?

 Titling/naming of my work.

-However, the way I find the "name" of what I've created is - to say the least - erratic.
-I often leave a work untitled for months after it is completed; and then at other times I "know" the name of the work soon after I begin.
+However, the way I find the "description" of what I've created is - to say the least - erratic.
+I often leave a work untitled for months after it is completed; and then at other times I "feel" the description of the work soon after I begin.

 A quick explanation of what I mean by 3D virtual sculpting and digitally created imagery.